Starmer says no minister involved in collapse of China spy case

 The Prime Minister reiterated that responsibility lay with the previous Conservative administration which was in power at the time of the alleged offences.

-It came after two former top civil servants questioned his explanation for the prosecution of Christopher Cash, a former parliamentary researcher, and Christopher Berry being pulled.
+It came after two former top civil servants questioned his explanation for the pulling of the prosecution of Christopher Cash, a former parliamentary researcher, and Christopher Berry, a teacher.

 Sir Keir has maintained that because the last Tory administration had not designated China as a threat to national security, his Government could not provide evidence to that effect, which the director of public prosecutions Stephen Parkinson said was required to meet the threshold for prosecution.